- HOME

 Agrivoltaics Advantages

-Agriculture and solar photovoltaic generation both require a lot of space, but they don't have to compete.
+Agriculture and solar PV generation both require a lot of space, but they don't have to compete.
 In fact, there are numerous ways in which farming and solar panels complement each other.

 1. Crop-Related Benefits